jojodeleon/king_county_housing/README.md

 ## Recommendations

-I recommend investors to concentrate on the top ten zipcodes as they offer the maximum rate of return.
+I recommend investors concentrate on the top ten zipcodes as they offer the maximum rate of return.
 Whether or not the property has other favorable features associated with it, to have the starting point for the property to be in one of the most desirable locations should guarantee a positive return on their investment.
 I further advocate for investors to focus on homes with 1-2 levels, a miniumum of 2 bedrooms, and multiple bathrooms.
-Moreover, purchasing properties with more square footage of the lot will maximize profits.
+Moreover, purchasing properties with more lot square footage will maximize profits.

 ## Future Work